-As already known for a number of cubic chiral magnets, including \coso, the uniaxial anisotropy emerges also in these systems as a result of the mechanical strain \cite{nakajima2018uniaxial,okamura2017emergence,ukleev2020metastable,brearton2023observation}.
-It is also found, that polishing can impose uniaxial and torsion strain on a crystal's surface, modifying also the chirality of helical magnetic textures \cite{fedorov1997interaction,tarnavich2017magnetic}.
-Based on these observations, we suggest that stripe and fan states are plausible candidates that explain the exotic double-periodic square-like texture observed in our experiments on \coso.
-However, the alternating chirality of domain walls contradicts the single chiral character of the all the other modulations in \coso~stabilized by the DMI.
-Obviously, the CD-REXS has the same sign for CSL and SSS modulations (Fig. \ref{fig3}a), while for the fan phase it would be simply absent due to the degenerate chirality.
-We conclude that the stripe texture, that preserves the chiral symmetry given by DMI under the presence of surface demagnetization fields, is a more likely candidate to explain the additional phase.
+Based on our observations, we suggest that stripe and fan states are plausible candidates that explain the exotic double-periodic square-like texture observed in our experiments on \ce{Cu2OSeO3}.
+However, the alternating chirality of domain walls contradicts the single chiral character of all the other modulations in \coso~stabilised by the DMI.
+Obviously, the CD-REXS has the same sign for CSL and SSS modulations (Fig. \ref{fig3}\textbf{e}), while for the fan phase it would be simply absent due to the degenerate chirality.
+We conclude that the stripe texture, which preserves the chiral symmetry given by DMI in the presence of surface demagnetisation fields, is a more likely candidate to explain the additional phase.

-Theoretical description of the SSS state emergence and its coexistence with the CSL in the narrow field range is a challenging problem.
+Theoretical description of the SSS emergence and its coexistence with the CSL in the narrow field range is a challenging problem.
 A continuum of metastable helical (conical) states differing by the wave number has been theoretically predicted for uniaxial helimagnets \cite{laliena2023continuum}.
-However, in the absence of a microscopic theory including multiple anisotropic interactions, to address the basic properties of the SSS phase we can use a phenomenology of the CSL problem.
-We note, that the strong third harmonic peak from SSS observed experimentally indicates strong axial (second order) anisotropy of a surface nature.
+However, in the absence of a microscopic theory including multiple anisotropic interactions, to address the basic properties of the SSS phase, we can use a phenomenology of the CSL problem.
+We note that the strong third harmonic peak from SSS observed experimentally indicates strong axial (second order) anisotropy of a surface nature.
 Moreover, we can expect that the DMI strength is not much affected by the surface, so the corresponding length scale $1/Q$ is intact.
-Under these assumptions, one can estimate the required anisotropy strength to have the structure with the doubled period and consequently calculate the third harmonic amplitude (see Supplementary Information).
-Importantly, these calculations show a reasonable agreement with the experimental data, which provides additional support for our claim about the strongly modulated helicoid approaching stripe domain nature of the SSS structure.
+Under these assumptions, one can estimate the required anisotropy strength to have the structure with the doubled period and consequently calculate the third harmonic amplitude (similar to Fig.~\ref{fig3}\textbf{a}-\textbf{d}).
+Importantly, these calculations show a reasonable agreement with the experimental data, which provides additional support for our claim about the strongly modulated helicoid, approaching the stripe domain nature of the SSS structure.